Powerlearnproject/se-day1-assignment-snadguy/README.md

 Changing requirements

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
-Unit Testing is the yesying of individual components or modules of a software Integration testing: it tests different components Axxeptance Testing: tests the entire software against user requirements to ensure it meets user needs
+Unit Testing is the testing of individual components or modules of a software Integration testing: it tests different components Axxeptance Testing: tests the entire software against user requirements to ensure it meets user needs